 We’ve all been guilty of memory lapses at times—forgetting a birthday or anniversary, that needed ingredient we were supposed to pick up at the grocery store, where we put our car keys, even where we parked the car.
 And mostly we just joke about these memory lapses and tease each other about them.
 However, for some 50 million people around the world who currently live with dementia, issues with remembering things are no laughing matter.

 In 2016, dementia became the leading cause of death among Australian females, surpassing heart disease, which has long been the leading cause of death for both males and females since the early 20th century.
 Meanwhile in the United States, a woman 65 years or older has a one-in-six chance of developing Alzheimer’s disease.
 A man the same age has a one-in-11 chance.
-And in the United Kingdom, there are an estimated 46.8 million people living with dementia, projected to rise to more than 115 million by 2050.
+Worldwide, there are an estimated 46.8 million people living with dementia, projected to rise to more than 115 million by 2050.

 It should be noted that dementia is not exclusive to people over the age of 65.
 “Younger onset dementia” occurs in people under the age of 65 and accounts for up to 9 percent of cases around the world.
 In general, the number of people with dementia around the world continues to rise, with nearly ten million new cases occurring each year.